-- Educational Background: Bachelor of Science degree in an undergraduate engineering program or other technical fields from a regionally accredited institution.
+- Educational Background: A bachelor’s degree is required.
+A Bachelor of Science degree in an undergraduate engineering program or other technical fields from a regionally accredited institution is preferred.
 Qualified applicants without a baccalaureate degree in an engineering field may be considered for admission on a case-by-case basis.
 In such event, additional preparatory course work in engineering economics and writing should be anticipated.

 - Third Party Official Transcript Evaluation: This admission requirement applies to applicants whose undergraduate (or other) institution does not report course grades in a letter format corresponding to a four-point numerical scale equivalent to the grading system used at CSUN (i.e. A = 4, B = 3, C = 2, D = 1, F = 0).
 Such individuals are required to submit the results of a third-party official transcript evaluation as the report of their official transcript.
 CSUN’s Manufacturing Systems Engineering and Management Department only recognizes evaluations from organizations who are members of the National Association of Credential Evaluation Service (NACES)—an association of private educational credential evaluation services committed to formulating and maintaining ethical standards in the field of foreign educational evaluation.
 Visit the NACES home page to obtain a listing of member evaluation services.
 An example of an acceptable service would be World Education Services’ (WES) ICAP report, which includes course-by-course evaluations.

 - The Department may request additional supporting materials to assess an applicant’s preparation and likelihood for academic success.
 The Admissions Committee reviews each application holistically and reserves the right to accept/reject applications to the M.S.
 Engineering Management program.
 Applications rulings rendered by the Admissions Committee are considered final.